 Luckily, those packs of wild tourists were heading up to Jungfraujoch viewpoint.
 All of the hikers got out at Eigergletscher (which was less than 1% of the passengers on the train).
 From that point on it was back to the normal peace and quiet in the Swiss Alps.
 From Eigergletscher, we crossed the tracks and got started on the famous Eiger Trail.

 The trail is quite short compared to many of the long mountain hikes in Switzerland.
-With just 6.5kms before us and our eventual finishing point in Alpiglen, I was in no rush to cruise through the trail.
-We slowly meandered along and still finished within 2.5 hours including a drone flight, sun baking session and long stops throughout the trail for photos.
+It was just 6.5 kilometers before us and our eventual finishing point in Alpiglen.
+I was in no rush and wanted to cruise through the trail.
+We slowly meandered along and still finished within 2.5 hours including a drone flight, sun baking session, and long stops throughout the trail for photos.

 The trail starts off with 200m of incline, although it is spread over a couple of kilometers and is nothing too strenuous.
 At this point, you cannot see Eiger, but the views across the valley and the towering glacial mountains are incredible and there is something to gawk at in every direction.